terrateamio/terrateam/README.md

 7. **Wait for the server to be ready.** The `docker-compose` command will return you to your shell when the Terrateam Server is ready for connections.

 8. **Install your private Terrateam GitHub application** using the application URL from step 3.
-You can install Terrateam aginst your entire organization or specific repositories.
+You can install Terrateam against your entire organization or specific repositories.

    > ⚠️ **Important:** Ensure the Terrateam Server is running (see step 7) before installing the GitHub application.